marc-ed-raffalli/lb-declarative-e2e-test/README.md

 The `headers` is an `Object` mapping the key-value pairs.
 The pairs are merged over the headers in the [global config](#global-config-definition)

+The `auth` should be used for authenticated requests.
+The following types are supported:
+- `string`: provides the tokenId to use for the request.
+  It is used directly on the `Authorization` header and the request is sent without prior login.
+- `Object`: provides the credentials to use for the request (the Object provided is sent as is)
+- `Array[string|Object]`: A combination of the above.

 ##### Expect